vibertthio/beact/README.md

 3. press up/down for bpm changing.
 4. left/right to change sound samples.
 5. press 1~8 to trigger preset patterns.
-6. press a~z to trigger animation and audio just like papatap.
+6. press a~z to trigger animation and audio just like patatap.

 ### 5.2 Sidebars
 1. Start / Stop